EmpireDemocratiqueDuPoulpe/Quarks-Struggle/README.md

 ***[ENG]** As the war rages near the Earth, a small armed group and you are lost on an enemy planet.
 You will need to escape if you don't want to add your name to the casualties.
 You will face multiple enemy groups and ground-to-air defences who only wants to annihilate your spaceship.
 They have better equipment, they outnumber you and they are on their own terrain.
 Your only advantage is that you want to go back on Earth alive.*

 ## Téléchargement / Download
 De par sa taille (plus de 5 Go), le jeu est mis en ligne sur un site externe.
 Il n'y a dans ce repository que les documentations et les ressources téléchargées ou créées de moi-même.
+Certains fichiers n'y sont pas, ils dépassaient la limite de 25 Mo.
 Il est possible de télécharger ci-dessous le build du jeu (exécutable, facilement partageable) ou le projet Unity.

 ***[ENG]** The project is too big to be uploaded directly on GitHub (> 5Gb).
 This repository only contains documentations and downloaded or made by myself resources used in the project.
 You can download below the game build (easily sharable executable) or the unity project.*